-You’ll continue to refine your academic skills and discuss your interests and goals with your college counselor in order to produce a prospective college list.
+You’ll continue to refine your academic skills and discuss your interests and goals with your college counselor in order to define “best fit” and produce a prospective college list.
 You’ll discuss the list with your family and plan spring and summer visits to colleges and universities.

-You’ll have the opportunity to meet with admission officers from more than 70 colleges and universities who will visit the Mercersburg campus.
+You’ll have the opportunity to meet with admission officers from more than 70 colleges and universities who will visit the Mercersburg campus, virtually or in person.

 You’ll continue to work with your college counselor to understand college fit and match.
 Then you’ll finalize the list of colleges to which you plan to apply and complete the application process with their support.
 Your counselor will review your applications and essays before you submit them.
 Then you’ll wait to hear the results!